vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 Notice that in the document for a house (`id` of 5), there is no mention of `primary_of_secondary` because it is not relevant as it is for a hotel.

 ### 4.1 Nomenclature
-The way that things are named in document stores is a bit different than in RDBMS, but in general you can state that a _collection_ in a document store corresponds to a _table_ in a RDBMS, and a _document_ corresponds to a _row_.
+The way that things are named in document stores is a bit different than in RDBMS, but in general a _collection_ in a document store corresponds to a _table_ in a RDBMS, and a _document_ corresponds to a _row_.

 ### 4.2 Joining vs embedding
 Whereas you use a table _join_ in a RDBMS to combine different concepts/tables, you'd use _linking_ (which is equivalent to a join) or _embedding_ in document stores.